Skip to main content

 Small and Medium Enterprise (SME) Scheme

-Business with a commercial rates liability of up to €10,000 can avail of a 5% credit against the subsequent year’s rates liability where they
+Ratepayers with a commercial rates liability of up to €10,000 can avail of a 5% credit against the subsequent year's rates liability where they:

 or

-• There is not a requirement for account holders to apply for the scheme – the credit will automatically be applied to the account if all terms of the scheme are met.
+• Eligible ratepayers do not have to apply for the scheme - the credit will automatically be applied to the qualifying property account.

 Exemptions from the SME Scheme: